CodifyPlatform/CodeData/1968 - Subchapter 6 Means of Egress.md

 ### **§27-362 Tenant Spaces**

-When more than one tenant occupies a building or floor area, each tenant shall have direct access to the required number of exits without passing through premises occupied by other tenants, except as permitted for balconies in subdivision (g) of [section 27-369](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/§27-369 Corridors) of article five of this subchapter.
+When more than one tenant occupies a building or floor area, each tenant shall have direct access to the required number of exits without passing through premises occupied by other tenants, except as permitted for balconies in subdivision (g) of [section 27-369](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#§27-369-corridors) of article five of this subchapter.

 ### **§27-363 Remote Location**

 #### (a) When more than one exit is required from a floor of a building,

 each such required exit shall be placed as remote from the others as is practicable.
-Where this results in a distance between exits exceeding the maximum travel distances required by [section 27-357](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/§27-357 Exit Requirements), additional remote vertical exits shall be provided.
+Where this results in a distance between exits exceeding the maximum travel distances required by [section 27-357](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#§27-357-exit-requirements), additional remote vertical exits shall be provided.

 #### (b) In addition to the requirements of subdivision (a) of this section:

 (1) For exits serving spaces classified in occupancy groups G or J-2, in no event shall such exits be less than fifteen feet distant from each other.

-(2) For exits serving spaces classified in other occupancies, in no event shall such distance be less than thirty feet or one-third the maximum travel distance required by [section 27-357](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/§27-357 Exit Requirements), whichever is greater.
+(2) For exits serving spaces classified in other occupancies, in no event shall such distance be less than thirty feet or one-third the maximum travel distance required by [section 27-357](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#§§27-357-exit-requirements), whichever is greater.

 #### (c) On any floor containing ten thousand square feet or more in a high rise building classified in occupancy group E (office space),